Proven-Paradox/shaper-system/Handbook.md

 Cost: 5 MP
 Damage: x1
 Duration: 1 round
-Effect: If this Attack hits, the movement that triggered this Ability is canceled and the target becomes [Rooted](#rooted) until the beginning of their next turn.
+Effect: If this Attack hits, the movement that triggered this Ability is canceled and the target becomes [Rooted](#rooted) until the beginning of their next Turn.
 Description: Keeping an opponent from getting away from you.
 This could be shoulder checking your foe to keep them close, attacking their feet, or similar maneuvers.

 #### Psych Up